Azure/azure-data-labs/README.md

 | [Data Analytics with Azure Databricks](https://github.com/Azure/azure-data-labs-templates/tree/main/03-lab-data-analytics-databricks) |TBC |
 | [Data Analytics with HDInsight (Spark + Kafka)](https://github.com/Azure/azure-data-labs-templates/tree/main/04-lab-data-analytics-hdinsight-spark) |TBC |

-Other repositories and templates using Azure Data Labs:

-- TBC

 ## Deploy a Lab

 To deploy a lab in your Azure subscription, please follow the step-by-step instructions: